|

 dust.
 Homeowners don't appreciate having everything in their home covered with a thick layer of white powder.
 You'll

 either need to seal off your work area with plastic sheeting, or use a dustless sanding system, such as a wet sanding sponge.
-Drywall Ceilings __________________________________________________________________________ If

 you plan to install crown molding, taping is needed where walls meet the ceiling to provide a fire blocking.
 Set the

 trim with 8d finishing nails spaced 12" to 16" apart.
 Be sure to nail into the top wall plate.
-You can apply

 new drywall directly over old plaster or on furring strips nailed over an uneven plaster ceiling.
 Applying furring strips